dylanesque/Cheatsheets/python.md

 # Fundamental Python Data Types and Variables

-- Wrapping an evaluation in `type()` will tell you what sort fo data type is
+- Wrapping an evaluation in `type()` will tell you what sort of data type is

 - Numbers: int, float, bool

 - Strings: str
+-
+- None is comparable to null in other languages

 - Dictionaries are like objects in JS or hash tables in other programming languages

+- Dictionary keys are immutable

 - Lists are arrays

+- A tuple is an immutable list; They are slightly more performant, so it's a good idea to use them in cases of arrays that don't need to be mutated.

+- A set is an 'unordered collection of unique objects', that is, no single value can be duplicated in a set

 -"Don't read the dictionary"

 - Variables in Python are snake-case

-- Constants in Python are falgged by the use of upper-case caps
+- Constants in Python are flagged by the use of upper-case caps

 - Double-underscores indicate a var that is not to be mutated